MuskanIss/ConstructWeek_Adventure/README.md

 # Adventure Clone 🌇

-Adventurec - Discover a new place.
+Adventure clone - Discover a new place.
 Find great places to stay, eat, shop, or visit from local experts.

 ## Tech Stack Used 👩‍💻